procrastinando/Learnbot/README.md

 # Study-languages-using-telegram-and-whisper

+Fully upgraded! v2.0.
 Send an audio to telegram bot, it will reply with a score (from -1 to 10) based in your pronounciation. _data.json_ is used to store the texts to read, the scores and the target scores, addicionally, the bot generates *coins* when the pronounciation is correct to incentivate its use on kids.

 ## FEATURES